george-elliott/example-display-wall/README.md

-# Wall
+# Tweet Wall

-Standard "White Decent" wall, a workspace standard display.
+Standard "White Decent" wall with support for tweets, a workspace standard display.

 ## Installation